 Vehicle Owner Neglect

-Not having the appropriate reverse signals can cause an accident because it makes it impossible for other motorists nearby to know when the vehicle is backing up.
+Not having the appropriate reverse signals can cause an accident because it is impossible for other motorists nearby to know when the vehicle is backing up.
 In most cases, the owner has failed to change the necessary bulbs or otherwise acted negligently.
 When this occurs, the owner is likely the only liable party.

 Faulty Repair of Back-Up Lights

-In some cases, those trusted to repair a back-up signal fail to do so or disable them while repairing another issue with the vehicle.
+In some cases, those trusted to repair a broken back-up signal fail to do so or disable them while repairing another issue with the vehicle.
 When this occurs, the mechanic, maintenance team, or garage may be responsible.
 All victims in the accident, including the vehicle owner, may be allowed to pursue damages.

 A Back-Up Light Defective Design or Part